edemaine/coauthor/INSTALL.md

      `*` means all groups, so this user gets all permissions globally.

+Even a test server will be accessible from the rest of the Internet.
+However, many features (including editing messages) will work only if you set the `ROOT_URL` environment variable to `http://your.host.name:3000` before running `meteor` in Step 3.

 ## Public Server

 To deploy to a **public server**, we recommend deploying from a development